s3ql/s3ql/rst/contrib.rst

   they would all be deleted!
 Specifying age ranges in terms of backup cycles avoids these sort of problems.

-:command:`expire_backups` usage is simple.
+:program:`expire_backups` usage is simple.
 It requires backups to have names of the forms ``year-month-day_hour:minute:seconds`` (``YYYY-MM-DD_HH:mm:ss``) and works on all backups in the current directory.
 So for the above backup strategy, the correct invocation